monsterveaf/project_bot/README.md

 **Armenian weather bot**
 ============================================================
 ![](https://imgtest.mir24.tv/uploaded/images/crops/2022/February/870x489_903x0_detail_crop_20220225123615_d6ff9cb2_8f7a1da83fbd942465b2c13d3c6749c0d18701a854fdc6c261f1af840e3b5af7.jpg)

 This bot would be helpful for everyone who wants to find out the weather condition at any place on Earth.
 Temperature, pressure, humidity - all this information and even more will be available for users.

+Our teammate Ruben was an idea-tor of this project.
+The bot was respectively written off his real life behavior.

 ---
 Our project uses 4 libraries: